-As we’ve mentioned before we play host to millions upon millions of microorganisms, these basically determine who we are as a person.
-We are pretty much walking, talking eco-systems and all of the habitants within our eco-system perform a function.
+As we’ve mentioned before, we play host to millions upon millions of microorganisms which basically determine who we are as a person.
+We are pretty much walking, talking eco-systems and all of the inhabitants within our eco-system perform a function.
 That being said, all eco-systems, humans included, are vulnerable to invaders.

 Parasites are organisms, either single-celled (protozoa) or multi-celled (helminths/worms) that can invade our precious eco-system.
 They live, feed and breed within our bodies.

 If you’re not scrunching up your face and squirming in your chair just yet, you will be after reading this next sentence.
 It is estimated that up to 85% of the Western world is infested with parasites and here’s the clincher - many people are asymptomatic, meaning they have no symptoms or their symptoms can be mild and ongoing and often missed or mis-diagnosed.

 A) They are not routinely screened for

 B) Even when they are screened, a single stool sample will often miss protozoan infections due to the life cycle of the parasite

 Blastocystis hominis (B.hominis) and Dientamoeba Fragilis (D.fragilis) are types of pathogenic protozoa that can be the cause for frequent intestinal distress including:

 • Abdominal pain

 B.hominis and D.fragilis are commonly incorrectly labelled as IBD or IBS and can go on for years.
 These chronic infestations have a huge impact on the rest of our micro-biome - our eco-system.
 They feed off our nutrients, create an inflammatory state, and deplete our immune system, which gives rise to opportunistic flora such as Candida to take hold and flourish...creating a vicious cycle of unwanted and disrespectful house guests!!